 Social Media – Internet and social media are increasingly utilized to reach potential participants for clinical trials.
 Social media platforms such as Facebook and Twitter, and portals such as Google, have been demonstrated to be helpful in cost-effectively recruiting human subjects through targeted advertising.
 Some fee-for-service clinical trial recruitment companies (e.g., TrialSpark) specialize in using data-driven tools for recruitment and have helped investigators reach populations that are typically difficult to reach (e.g., specific demographics such as location and age).
 For example, TrialSpark will build web landing pages, facilitate participant feedback and engagement, manage social media ad campaigns, and offer data management and analytics.
 To further explore this strategy for your study, please email firstname.lastname@example.org.

 IRB Reliance and Finding Trials

-UC TrialQuest – This database is a novel tool that allows investigators to determine if a proposed clinical trial has an active or pending IRB protocol at one of the five UC Health campuses, with a “one-click” button for initiating an IRB reliance agreement.
+UC TrialQuest – This database is a novel tool that allows investigators to determine if a proposed clinical trial has an active or pending IRB protocol at one of the five UC Health campuses.

 Patient-centered SCAlable National Network for Effectiveness Research (pSCANNER) – A network that enables a sustainable national research infrastructure, making health data more accessible and usable for the generation of scientific evidence that patients, clinicians and other stakeholders together use to make more informed health decisions. pSCANNER integrates data from existing networks and surrounding health systems covering over 24 million patients.